What does a Credit Counseling Agency do?

 Do Credit Counseling Agencies offer any other services to assist individuals?

-Nonprofit Credit Counseling Agencies provide financial education program and materials to their clients and, if they are genuine, to the general public.
+Nonprofit Credit Counseling Agencies provide financial education programs and materials to their clients and, if they are genuine, to the general public.
 Many of these programs are free and available via the Internet.
 Others, such as seminars, may charge a reasonable fee.

 If I participate in a DMP, can I still get a mortgage, car loan, or credit cards while on the program?